holladileep/TextSummarizationPipeline-AWS/README.md

 #### Auto-Trigger the workflow on placing an input file on S3 Bucket

 CloudTrail and CloudWatch are used to auto-trigger the pipeline on any `PUT` operations on the S3 Bucket.
 In order to set this up - create a new CloudTrail and add the source S3 Bucket.
 Once the trail is created, go to the CloudWatch console to create a new Rule.
 Provide the rule name and select the `Event Pattern` option.
-Select `Simple Storage Service` as the service name and `Objct Level Operations` as the Event Type.
+Select `Simple Storage Service` as the service name and `Object Level Operations` as the Event Type.
 Select `PutOperations` for the type of operations and specify the Bucket name.
 On the target screen, choose AWS Step and choose the newly created Step Workflow as the target.
 Deploy the created rule.

 AWS Provides a handy guide to walk through the entire process.
 It can be found [here](https://docs.aws.amazon.com/step-functions/latest/dg/tutorial-cloudwatch-events-s3.html#tutorial-cloudwatch-events-s3-trail)